 The doctors and nurses at on-campus health centers provide medical services and education.
-They can treat illness and injury, give immunization shots and perform medical tests.
+They can treat illnesses and injuries, give immunization shots, and perform medical tests.

 At most colleges, you can get counseling from members of the clergy.
-Some campuses have representatives from many different religions.
+Some campuses have representatives of many different religions.

 Financial Aid Office

-Financial aid officers can help explain your financing and loan options.
-They are experts at finding ways to pay for school and can introduce you to strategies you may not have considered.
-They can also answer questions about the Federal Work-Study Program, a program that offers some students the chance to have a part-time job as part of their financial aid package.
+Financial aid officers can explain your financing and loan options.
+They’re experts at finding ways to pay for school and can introduce you to strategies you may not have considered.
+They can also answer questions about the Federal Work-Study Program, which offers some students the chance to have a part-time job as part of their financial aid package.

 Information Technology Support

-As a college student, you'll rely on computers, Wi-Fi and other technologies.
-Staff members are available at most colleges to help you with your Internet connection and network access to keep you online and on track.
+As a college student, you'll rely on computers, Wi-Fi, and other information technology.
+Staff members are available at most colleges to help you with your internet connection and network access to keep you online and on track.

-Career centers offer tests that can help you find careers that match your interests, and they provide information about the types of jobs available to graduates in your field.
-The centers offer guidance on writing résumés and practicing for job interviews and often aid students seeking their first job after graduation.
+Career centers offer tests that can help you find careers that match your interests and provide information about the types of jobs available to graduates in your field.
+The centers offer guidance on writing résumés and practicing for job interviews.
+They often aid students seeking their first job after graduation, too.
 They usually maintain a job board and other employment resources.
 Colleges often allow graduates to return to use these resources if they need them later in their careers.

-Your college may have special services for commuters — students who don't live on campus.
-These may include student lounges, help finding off-campus housing, commuter parking and clubs for older adult students.
+Your college may have special services for commuters (i.e., students who don't live on campus).
+These services may include student lounges, help to find off-campus housing, commuter parking, and clubs for older adult students.

 Other Student Services

-Many colleges offer services for students with special circumstances.
-Examples include international students, students with disabilities, students with children and students who are lesbian, gay, bisexual or transgender.
+any colleges offer services for students with special circumstances.
+Examples include international students, students with disabilities, students with children, and students who are lesbian, gay, bisexual, or transgender.